GreenteaOS/Greentea/Developer-Guide/Roadmap.md

 Features, like LPT printing, has so small applicability (LPT ports in 2018 anyone?), so can't be considered in any manner real target for Greentea OS team and use case for our users.
 Also, multiply that by a *enormous* number of bugs, hacks and workarounds, which we should fix now, to at least make kernel non-academic project!
-And then improve the NT and WinAPI implementations, **the real things**.
+And then improve implementations, **the real things**.
 Otherwise it is a waste of time.

 ---